 Our Trifles are best kept in refrigerator to be eaten within 7-10 days.
-We enjoy them best eaten cold, but they can be removed from the fridge for up to 2 hours if you prefer them closer to room temp.
+We enjoy them best eaten cold, but they can also be removed from the fridge for up to 2 hours if you prefer them closer to room temp.
 We do not recommend freezing, as it may cause changes in texture to the house-made custard.

 100% Whole Wheat Cinnamon Rolls are best kept in refrigerator to be eaten within 7 days – you may lightly toast your rolls, or allow them to come to room temp before eating.
 They are also freezer friendly, when kept un-iced (otherwise the icing can cause re-heating issues).
 To re-heat from frozen, pre-heat your oven to 350 and place your roll(s) on a parchment or aluminum foil-lined baking sheet.
 Bake a single roll for 15 minutes (or more for longer, about 20-25 minutes for a half dozen), and remove.
-Allow to cool until easy to handle, for about 10 minutes, before adding icing (or add it on one bite at at time, if you’re like me and can’t wait).
+Allow to cool until easy to handle, usually after about 10 minutes, before adding icing (or add it on one bite at at time, if you’re like me and can’t wait for cooling).
 Icing can be stored in the fridge or freezer – if some natural separation occurs, just stir it up well.

-Our Gingerbread Cakes are best kept in refrigerator to be eaten within 7-10 days.
+Our Cakes are best kept in refrigerator to be eaten within 7-10 days.
 We enjoy them best eaten (and easiest sliced) cold, but they can be removed from the fridge ahead of time, if you prefer.
 It will take about 1 hour for a whole cake to come to room temp, and can be kept at such for up to 4-6 hours.
 We do not recommend freezing, as the icing can cause separation upon thawing.